 Will I get my expenses paid?

 We do not want you to be out of pocket for giving us your time.
 However our current funding only permits us to reimburse travel expenses at the moment – and this is limited to the cheapest form of public transport.
-On order to comply with Charity Commission rules evidence of this cost will need to be provided for our accounts.
+In order to comply with Charity Commission rules evidence of this cost will need to be provided for our accounts.
 Your superviser will discuss the practicalities of this with you.
 We are looking at ways to try to increase our expenses fund.

 What are the chances of getting a job afterwards?

-There are currently no opportunities for paid employment at Walthamstow CAB, but CAB volunteering provides skills and experience that is valued by many employers.
+CAB volunteering provides skills and experience that is valued by many employers.
 A lot of paid bureau staff, for example managers, case workers and administrators, started out as volunteers.

 What are the reasons I might not be selected as a volunteer this time around?